ackens/-godot-gj-api/README.md

 To set a trophy as achieved, call this:

 `add_trophy(trophy_id)`
 * trophy_id - the id of the trophy.
-Found on the game's trophies section
+Found in the game's trophies section

 ### Scores